-4. Recieve Automatic System Updates
+4. Receive Automatic System Updates

-The way a cloud-based tool works is that all of your data is stored on the servers of the software vendor.
-Meaning you do not incur any upfront costs of installing your own data servers on-site; unlike an on-premise setup.
+The way a cloud-based construction tool works is that your data is stored on the servers of the software vendor.
+This means you don’t incur the upfront costs associated with installing your own data servers on-site; unlike an on-premise setup.

-5. Improves Time-Management
+5. Improve Time-Management

 To help you when comparing providers, we encourage you to check out our Buyer’s Guide to Implementing Asset Management Software in Construction.
-Here you’ll learn more about the typical features you can expect with AMS and much more.
+Here you’ll learn more about the typical features you can expect and much more.